michaelli99/1.SP500-Index-Long-Short-Strategy/README.md

 **Please notice that this project is for demonstration only and not intended for any investment advice.** <br />
 All data and code are available at the [repository](https://github.com/michaelli99/1.S-P500-Index-Return-Prediction) for validation. <br />

-In this project, we applied multiple machine learning algorithms and economic data to **predict S&amp;P 500 index's next-month return's direction**.
+In this project, we applied multiple machine learning algorithms and economic data to **predict the direction of S&amp;P 500 index's next-month return**.
 Our best model achieved a prediction accuracy of **67.90%** (Ridge Regression) in an 81-month out-of-sample test set.
 The summary statistics of prediction performance are shown as follows:

 ![alt text](plots/dataframe2_pred_performance.png)

-Based on the prediction results, we built and backtested three long-short trading strategies, and the hypothetical performance of the strategies are shown below.
+Based on the prediction, we built and backtested three long-short trading strategies, and the hypothetical performance of the strategies are shown below.

 ![alt text](plots/figure1_strategy_performance.png)